harshaisgud/super-octo-happy/README.md

 ### Running it locally using python3
 The application can be started on a custom port with `python3 app.py [--port|-P]`.
 The default port is `8080`.

+### Running it locally using docker
+The docker file has been included to build the image.
+Build Image with `docker build -f Dockerfile . --build-arg GITHASH=value` where `GITHASH` is the value of githash of current commit.
+It can be obtained by running `git rev-parse HEAD`

+### Deploy to kubernetes
+The application has been packaged as a chart and can be installed using the command `helm install release-name terraform/camelchart`